 Age and Exemptions

-Now that you’ve matched residency and purchase options, check age-based rules and exemptions to verify who actually needs — or can buy — a 3-Day Trip Fishing License.
+Check age-based rules and exemptions to see who needs a 3-Day Trip Fishing License.

-Non-resident college students aged 17–23 may qualify for a discounted 3-Day Trip License if they satisfy residency exemption criteria (proof of enrollment and out-of-state address required).
+Non-resident college students aged 17–23 may qualify for a discounted 3-Day Trip License if they satisfy residency exemption criteria.
+Provide proof of enrollment and out-of-state address.

-The 72-hour 3-Day Trip License costs $37.00 and, per regulations, covers the holder plus up to four additional family members.
+The 72-hour 3-Day Trip License costs $37.00.
+Per regulations, it covers the holder plus up to four additional family members.

-Verify documentation at point of sale to ascertain compliance with exemption criteria and eligibility.
+Verify documentation at point of sale to ensure compliance with exemption criteria and eligibility.

 Cost Breakdown: Resident Vs Nonresident 3-Day Licenses

-Compare costs precisely: a resident 3-day fishing license runs $15.80 and grants you 72 hours of access to public waters, while nonresidents can opt for a family 3-day trip license at $37.00 that covers up to four additional family members for the same 72-hour period; note that disabled-event licenses differ markedly at $100.00 for up to 20 participants and that residents may instead choose an annual public fishing lakes permit for $15.80 if longer access to designated lakes is preferable.
+Compare costs precisely.
+Nonresidents can opt for a family 3-day trip license at $37.00 that covers up to four additional family members for the 72-hour period.
+Residents have no direct 3-day option but can use a daily public waters permit at $7.65 or annual at $16.60.
+Disabled-event licenses are $100.00 for up to 20 participants.
+Residents may choose an annual public fishing lakes permit for $15.80 if longer access to designated lakes fits better.

-You’ll want to weigh fishing regulations and license benefits when selecting between resident and nonresident options.
-The resident fee equals the annual lakes permit cost but limits you to public waters for 72 hours; nonresident family pricing yields per-person savings for small groups.
-Disabled-event pricing is regulatory and event-specific, not a general substitute.
-Below is a concise comparison to help you assess cost-effectiveness and compliance.
+Weigh fishing regulations and license benefits when selecting options.
+Nonresident family pricing saves per person for small groups.
+Disabled-event pricing is for specific events.
+Below is a comparison to assess cost-effectiveness and compliance.

 | License Type | Key Detail |